-Leavenworth Reindeer Farm is the only reindeer farm in the lower 48 with year-round encounters with reindeer.
+Leavenworth Reindeer Farm is the only reindeer farm in the lower 48 offering year-round encounters with reindeer.

 Reindeer tours are made by appointment.
 You can check the reindeer farm tour calendar online for availability.
 I would recommend purchasing your tickets in advance online to secure your desired date and timeslot.

 The family-run farm is a USDA-certified farm and members of ROBA (Reindeer Owners & Breeders Association of America).